Birth Control Pills

 When should I take pills?

 Take your pills at the same time each day.
 This will help you to remember to take your pills and gives you the most protection against pregnancy.
-Take the pill with something else you do every day, such as brushing your teeth, going to sleep, or set a cell phone alarm to help you remember to take them on time.
+Most people use a cell phone alarm to help them remember to take the pill on time.
+You can also down load a pill reminder app for your cell phone.

 What if I forget to take the pill?